vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 export * from './types/Api';
 ```

-To create `api-client` instances you have to use the corresponding factory, depending on what API you are creating: proxy or direct one.
+To create `api-client` instances, you have to use the corresponding factory, depending on what API you are creating: proxy or direct one.
 The creation in both cases is pretty similar, with small differences in the used fields:

-- `onCreate` - a function that will be called during creating your API.
-In this place, you can call everything you need to create a connection to the API, such as creating SDK (eg. axios creation), merge given config with the defaults etc. This function always returns `client` (connection you created) and `config` or (in case it's proxy) just `config`.
+- `onCreate` - a function that will be called while creating your API.
+In this place, you can call everything you need to create a connection to the API, such as creating SDK (e.g. axios creation), merge given config with the defaults, etc. This function always returns `client` (connection you created) and `config` or (in case it's proxy) just `config`.
-- `api` - this is the section where you need to pass all of the API function you have created (direct) and functions that you don't want to redirect to our middleware (proxy)
+- `api` - this is the section where you need to pass all of the API functions you have created (direct) and functions that you don't want to redirect to our middleware (proxy)
 - `extensions` - section available only in the direct connection api-client.
 It allows you to add an API backend extension for the API that can add additional features to the integrated platform

 ### API functions